 Collaboration among community and economic development professionals is a key factor in the region's success.
 In 2023, the Idaho was selected as one of six states to receive technical assistance from the Center for Regional Economic Competitiveness.
 Funded by EDA and NADO, the "Policy Academy" initiative was based on a need to better align planning efforts.
-Named 44Go! to represent the forty-four counties in the state, leaders are working to improve state-wide communication and facilitate collaboration through shared understanding.
+Named 44Go! to represent the forty-four counties in the state, the initiative vision is to formalize and institutionalize collaborative regional and state planning processes to create an inclusive economic development community within the state.
+Significant time was spent building relationships among the academy participants and identifying the role each organization plays in economic development.
+Participants concluded culture change among the state's economic development professionals, including long-term commitment to ongoing collaboration, transparency, and expanded communication efforts is the first step to align planning efforts and for state-wide economic prosperity.